Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon R9 Fury X should theoretically be a small bit superior to the Nvidia Titan X overall. (explain)
+Memory BandwidthThe Radeon R9 Fury X should in theory perform a bit faster than the Nvidia Titan X overall. (explain)

-Texel RateThe Nvidia Titan X will be a little bit (more or less 18%) better at anisotropic filtering than the Radeon R9 Fury X. (explain)
+Texel RateThe Nvidia Titan X will be just a bit (approximately 18%) faster with regards to AF than the Radeon R9 Fury X. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Nvidia Titan X is the winner, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Nvidia Titan X is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison